mjturi/Advantech/README.md

    - *page_con.py*
    - Used BAH criteria
    - **Results:** The script worked great, went through and invited BAH employees in the specified position until our monthly invite limit was reached.
+- Script to filter through existing Linkedin connections and hunt for certain criteria in their personal page.
+Currently, it looks through their title, about, and experience sections.
+If they meet the criteria (or it matches), the script will send them an invitation to follow our LinkedIn page.
+   - *pagecon_v2.py*
+   - **Results:** The script executes perfectly, with interchangeable criteria that  allows us to drill down further than the provided filters from LinkedIn on the connections page.